30+ Basic Homestead Skills You Need to Learn

 You can start working on this skill now whether you currently live on a farm, in an apartment, or somewhere in between.
 You can purchase a good First Aid Kit or make one yourself.

-Making your own DIY essentials oil isn’t as hard as you may think.
+Making your own DIY essential oil isn’t as hard as you may think.
 You can also make infused oils and floral waters (like rose water).

 Knowing how to build and fix things is one of the most important homestead skills.
-In the past two years we have saved a ton of money by building our own furniture (specifically our children’s beds, a farmhouse baby gate, and an office desk), doing our own basic plumbing (fixing pipes), and completing other projects on our own without hiring help.
+In the past two years, we have saved a ton of money by building our own furniture (specifically our children’s beds, meat chicken tractors, a farmhouse baby gate, and an office desk), doing our own basic plumbing (fixing pipes), and completing other projects on our own without hiring help.

 Putting in solar panels has become a very popular energy option for homes and businesses recently.
 It seems expensive on the front end, but it pays for itself over the first few years.